-If you have seen my blog post about Walking the Regent’s Canal, you will know that I am a huge fan of this stretch of canal.
-I will, of course, jump at the chance to hit this stretch of water in any way I can and so I was thrilled to find out about all GoBoat London and try one of their boats out for myself.
+If you have seen my blog post about walking the Regent’s Canal, you will know that I am a huge fan of this stretch of canal.
+I will, of course, jump at the chance to hit this stretch of water in any way I can and so I was thrilled to find out about GoBoat London and try one of their boats out for myself.

 If you have ever dreamed of being your own Captain, then this is your chance.
 GoBoat London, based in Paddington Basin, hires out 8-seater electric boats.
 You can take them out for between one and three hours.